Convex Hulls of Reachable Sets

 \subsubsection{Numerical methods}

 The forward reachable sets of nonlinear systems are generally difficult to characterize.
-For this reason, many existing approaches seek \textit{convex} over-approximations of the reachable sets, e.g., represented as hyper-rectangles \cite{Meyer2021}, ellipsoids \cite{koller2018}, zonotopes \cite{Althoff2008}, or ellipsotopes \cite{Kousik2023}, see \cite{Houska2018} and \cite{Althoff2021} for recent surveys.
+For this reason, many existing approaches seek \textit{convex} over-approximations of the reachable sets, e.g., represented as hyper-rectangles \cite{Meyer2021}, ellipsoids \cite{Kurzhanski2000}, zonotopes \cite{Althoff2008}, or ellipsotopes \cite{Kousik2023}, see \cite{Althoff2021} for a recent survey that also reviews non-convex approximations.
 Existing over-approximation methods include techniques based on conservative linearization \cite{Althoff2008}, differential inequalities \cite{Ramdani2009,Scott2013}, and Taylor models \cite{Berz1998,Chen2013}.
-In particular, systems with mixed-monotone \cite{meyer2019hscc,Coogan2015,Abate2022} or contracting \cite{SinghMajumdarEtAl2017} dynamics have been extensively studied, as these properties simplify the fast computation of accurate over-approximations.
+In particular, systems with mixed-monotone \cite{meyer2019hscc,Coogan2015,Abate2022} or \ifarxiv contracting \cite{Maidens2015,Fan2017,SinghMajumdarEtAl2017} \else contracting \cite{Maidens2015,Fan2017} \fi dynamics have been extensively studied, as these properties simplify the computation of accurate over-approximations.
 To tackle smooth systems, a standard approach consists of linearizing the dynamics and bounding the Taylor remainder using smoothness properties of the dynamics \cite{Althoff2008,koller2018,Yu2013,Leeman2023,Althoff2021}.
 This method has been widely used in robust MPC but is known to be conservative \cite{LewPavone2020}, see also Section \ref{sec:numerical}.

-Methods that estimate the reachable sets from a sample of state trajectories have recently found significant interest \cite{ThorpeL4DC2021,LewPavone2020,LewJansonEtAl2022}.
+Methods that estimate the reachable sets from a sample of state trajectories \cite{Huang2012,Donz2007} have recently found significant interest \cite{ThorpeL4DC2021,LewPavone2020,LewJansonEtAl2022}.
 However, the sample complexity of these methods increases with the number of uncertain variables.
 For systems with disturbances as in \eqref{eq:ODE}, the number of uncertain variables (and thus the approximation error) increases as the discretization is refined.
 Thus, naive sampling-based methods are not well-suited for reachability of systems with continuous-time disturbances, see also Section \ref{sec:numerical} for comparisons.